4 min read

 Entry requirements

-Depending on the degree course you are applying to, entry requirements can include a mix of qualifications, admissions tests, portfolio work, interviews and auditions.
+Depending on the degree course you're applying for, entry requirements can include a mix of qualifications, admissions tests, portfolio work, interviews and auditions.
 A small number of degrees also require a Certificate of Good Conduct.

 1. Qualifications

-Every UK university sets its own entry requirements, which means that the qualifications and grades they ask for will differ from one university to another.
+Every UK university sets its own entry requirements, which means that the qualifications and grades they'll ask for will differ from one university to another.

 The most common qualifications for applying to university are A Levels which are studied by the majority of UK students, but universities also accept a huge range of EU and International qualifications.

-Search for the exams you are taking and find out about the qualifications and grades we look for at Newcastle on our undergraduate course pages, or select your country for more information.
+Search for the exams you're taking and find out about the qualifications and grades we look for at Newcastle on our undergraduate course pages, or select your country for more information.

 2. Admissions test